This post contains affiliate links. For more information, please read our disclosure policy.

-Iona has the detailed and long history and is famed as ”The Cradle of Christianity” in Scotland.
+Iona has a detailed and long history and is famed as ”The Cradle of Christianity” in Scotland.
 It is understood that it has recorded 130,000 visitors every year and it is much more to an island.
-Despite numbers of visitors here, the people leave the feeling of restoration and peace.
+Despite the number of visitors here, the people leave the feeling of restoration and peace.

 Plan your trip to Scotland now!
 Start by booking your flights – read our awesome guide on how to find cheap flights!
 Also, save on baggage fee and lean how travel minimalism works and to start, here’s our recommendation on the best carry on backpack.

 Jura is a gorgeous and untamed island and one of the wildest attractions in Scotland.
 Located off the west coast of the mainland, Jura is the narrow and long island known for its delectable whiskey, soaring mountains, local population of only 200 residents (outnumbered significantly by whopping 5000 wild deer), and the swirling whirlpool.

 One of the ‘world’s famous writers Orwell visited Jura for the first time in the 20th century and called it home.
 He found ultimate peace to finish his outstanding work, 1984.

 From Port Askaig on Islay to Port Feolin on Jura, you can take the regular ferry at any time of the day.
 The crossing takes just 5 minutes.
 Also, board Jura passenger ferry on the mainland at Tayvallich and land to Port Craighouse within an hour from early April to late September.

 The Isle of Eigg stands among the most stunning Hebridean Islands.
 Eigg is located 10 miles south of Isle of Skye, off the Scottish West coast and it is around 5×3 miles in length and width.